Axway/mft-convert/content/en/docs/TransferCFT/cft_intro_install/about_this_document_ibmi/install_intro_ibmi/Use_INSTALL_command.md

 ---

-    title: About the INSTALL command
+    title: "About the INSTALL command"
-    linkTitle: About the INSTALL command
+    linkTitle: "About the INSTALL command"
     weight: 190

----
-The INSTALL command enables you to install:
+---The INSTALL command enables you to install:

 - Transfer CFT binary objects, such as programs, to the Transfer CFT program library
 - Transfer CFT files to production library
 - Transfer CFT IFS files to IFS directory

 After uploading the Transfer CFT IBM i CFT33XL file to the target location, in the Transfer CFT profile you must add the CFTTMP library to the library list.
-In command line execute:
+In command line, execute:

 `ADDLIBLE LIB(CFTTMP) POSITION(*FIRST)      `